-Most existing profile monitoring methods (e.g., Zou et al. 2008; 2009) require a fundamental assumption that observations within a profile are independent of each other, which is apparently invalid in applications.
-To properly describe within-profile correlation, Qiu et al. (2010) proposed a nonparametric mixed-effects model (cf., Wu and Zhang 2002), which allows a flexible variance-covariance structure.
-Alternatively, we may consider the AEC profiles as functional observations with some random errors and thus can be adequately described by the FDA model (1).
+Most existing profile monitoring methods (e.g., Zou, Tsung, and Wang 2008; Zou, Qiu, and Hawkins 2009) require a fundamental assumption that observations within a profile are independent of each other, which is apparently invalid in applications.
+To properly describe within-profile correlation, Qiu, Zou, and Wang (2010) proposed a nonparametric mixed-effects model (cf., Wu and Zhang 2002), which allows a flexible variance-covariance structure.
+Alternatively, we may consider the AEC profiles as functional observations with some random errors and thus, can be adequately described by the FDA model (1).